Rina-Irene-arch/SP500_Index_Analysis_NAYA_Project/README.md

 ## Documentation and Presentation
 Report: a detailed report covering data preprocessing, Exploratory data analysis and insights.
 Include visualizations and explanations.
+Downloaded dateset: unites 3 subsets, each in separate csv files